runningcode/WorkManagerAPI/README.md

 ## Problem
 WorkManager 2.10.0 rewrites the WorkManager class in Kotlin.
 While the change does not require any code changes it is a breaking change as demonstrated by this sample.

-Running the app `./gradlew installDebug` will result in the following exception:
+Running the app via `./gradlew installDebug` will result in the following exception:
 ```bash
 FATAL EXCEPTION: main (Ask Gemini)
  Process: com.example.workmanagerapi, PID: 5697